puppetlabs/puppet-rfc/arm-8.hiera_2/examples.md

 Akunna wants authoritative setting of environment (like in the ENC) and not use an environment that is specified on the agent.
 Akunna could naturally use the ENC - if so, nothing needs to be done - the ENC will then provide the authoritative mapping from a node request to environment.
-But Akunna wants to try out the new features so they leave out their existing ENC, well aware that she could have used that to save him some work.
+But Akunna wants to try out the new features so they leave out their existing ENC, well aware that she could have used that to save themselves some work.
 She is mainly interested in being able to later set up a review process and she likes the fact that everything is written in .pp manifests and kept in a git repo.

 Akunna is happy to learn that the full set of facts is available when deciding which environment the request should use.
 This was